 Bath salts cause dopamine to soar, so when the brain stops getting that artificial boost, it can leave the person feeling a “crash”.
 By day two, the person is usually feeling pretty uncomfortable, with some symptoms peaking during this time.

 Generally, after one week, symptoms will start decreasing in intensity, though some may still experience lingering cravings, fatigue, and mood swings.

-Keep in mind that there are certain factors that can affect the intensity or duration of withdrawal symptoms.
+Keep in mind that certain factors can affect the intensity or duration of withdrawal symptoms.
 In other words, the withdrawal will not necessarily be the same for everyone, but can differ depending on:

-Repetitive use of bath salts affects the brain much like cocaine does, but much more intense.
+Repetitive use of bath salts affects the brain much like cocaine does, but much more intensely.
 Along with the brain, bath salts can change the chemical composition of the body.

 Over time, due to the addictive nature of the drugs, the body gets used to the chemicals.
 If the body doesn’t get them, it goes into withdrawal mode, which can be very uncomfortable and dangerous.

 Should someone detox from bath salts?
 Absolutely.
 Coming off the drug and allowing the body to rid itself of the harmful chemicals associated with bath salts is necessary to break the addiction or dependence.
 However, one should never quit bath salts or any drug cold turkey, as there are both psychological and physiological dangers involved.
 Having professional support to assist in contending with withdrawal symptoms will be valuable in terms of making a full recovery.